Selecting & Storing

 - Store them in a dry, well-ventilated place.

-- For baking, prick the skin and bake at 400°F for 40 to 50 minutes until done.
+- For baking: prick the skin.
+Bake at 400°F for 40-50 minutes until soft.

-Makes one 9-inch pie
+Makes one 9-inch pie.

 Originally published 10/01